 Julia is a yoga enthusiast and college student with a particular interest in applying sociological theory to everyday experience.

-A couple of years ago I decided I wanted to become a certified yoga instructor.
-I really enjoyed the yoga classes I had attended, and thought I could do a good job leading classes.
+A couple of years ago, I decided I wanted to become a certified yoga instructor.
+I really enjoyed the yoga classes I had attended, and thought I could do a good job leading them myself.
 I felt like I had found an occupation (or side job) that I could see myself truly enjoying.

 I am not arguing that no white people should be yoga instructors, and definitely not that white people shouldn’t practice yoga.
 But by providing an explanation for my personal decision, I hope to complicate the dominant conceptions of yoga in the Western world, and encourage white readers to think a little harder about how their yoga practices figure into this system of oppressive, post-colonial cultural appropriation.